Regina Scheyvens

 Regina Aurelia Scheyvens is a New Zealand development academic, and as of 2019 is a full professor at Massey University.
 Her research focuses on the relationship between tourism, sustainable development and poverty reduction, and she has conducted fieldwork on these issues in Fiji, Vanuatu, Samoa, the Maldives and in Southern Africa.
 She is also very interested in gender and development, sustainable livelihood options for small island states, and in theories of empowerment for marginalised peoples.

 Academic career

-After a 1995 PhD titled 'A quiet revolution : strategies for the empowerment and development of rural women in the Solomon Islands' at Massey University, Scheyvens joined the staff, rising to full professor.
+After a 1995 PhD titled 'A quiet revolution: strategies for the empowerment and development of rural women in the Solomon Islands' at Massey University, Scheyvens joined the staff, rising to full professor.
 She has published around tourism, community development, customary land and the sustainable development goals, with major publications being her Tourism and Poverty and Development fieldwork books.
 Regina has also recently organised the Tourism and the SDGs Conference in Auckland, New Zealand in 2019 and the DevNet 2020 Conference in Palmerston North, New Zealand in 2020.
 She is the recipient of the prestigious James Cook Fellowship of the Royal Society of New Zealand which funds her to undertake her own research in 2021 and 2022.

+Notable doctoral students of Scheyvens' include Trisia Farrelly, professor of social anthropology at Massey.